davidebolo1993/NanoR/README.md

 NanoR is submitted to a scientific journal.

 NanoR is frequently updated in its first release, so be sure to download the most recent tar.gz !!!
+## BIG UPDATE WITH MULTI-READ .FAST5 FILE SUPPORT READY !
+IT WILL BE PUBLISHED AFTER NANOR REVISION.

 ## Background